This section discusses how to install sample data if you got the Magento software in any of the following ways:

 Could not find package... or

 ...no matching package found..., make sure there aren’t any typos in your command.
-If you still encounter errors, you may not have access to the right Composer repositories, especially if your using Magento Commerce.
+If you still encounter errors, you may not have access to the right Composer repositories, especially if your using Adobe Commerce.
 Contact Magento support for help.

 You can use Composer to install sample data either before or after installing Magento; however, there might be additional tasks.